-The above condition should be applied to the current application as applicable, specifically the relationship between the proposed special exception in the Developing Tier and the adjacent Rural Tier.
+The above Condition should be applied to the current Application as applicable, specifically the relationship between the proposed Special Exception in the Developing Tier and the adjacent Rural Tier.
 The Rural Tier is located 147 to 213 feet from the proposed structure and 50 feet from proposed circulation elements (including the drive aisle used by trucks for loading purposes and waste removal).
 There are no woodlands to be retained within the area of interface between the tiers, although a large 3.2-acre woodland reforestation/afforestation area is proposed.
-A 30-foot-wide landscape strip, consistent with the requirements of the 2010 Prince George's County Landscape Manual (Landscape Manual), is provided along the property line.
+A 30-foot-wide landscape strip, is provided along the property line.

-Although the intersection of the two tiers is partially off the special exception site plan, more information is needed to ensure that this condition is addressed.
+Although the intersection of the two tiers is partially off the Special Exception Site Plan, more information is needed to ensure that this Condition is addressed.